Rules of Origin for UK Exporters: What They Are and Why They Matter

 UK electronics reseller.
 A business imports assembled circuit boards from Taiwan, packs them into branded boxes in the UK, and exports them to German buyers.
 Packing and rebranding alone do not confer UK origin — the processing is insufficient.
 The goods remain Taiwanese-originating for TCA purposes.
 Claiming UK origin on the commercial invoice would be incorrect.

-How to Declare Origin: The Supplier's Declaration
+How to Declare Origin: The Statement on Origin

-For most UK exporters, the mechanism for claiming TCA preference is a supplier's declaration of origin — specific wording included on the commercial invoice that certifies the goods meet the relevant rules of origin.
-The declaration includes your EORI number and a statement referencing the TCA.
-See the detailed guide to the supplier's declaration for the exact wording and conditions.
+For most UK exporters, the mechanism for claiming TCA preference is the statement on origin — specific wording included on the commercial invoice (or any other commercial document describing the goods) that certifies the goods meet the relevant rules of origin.
+The statement includes your EORI number and references the agreement.

 What to Do If You're Unsure